 I am drawn to the natural world: alive, mysterious, organic, and meditative.

-I grew up in New York City where people and bikers and cars zoom by you in a hurry; where sounds of all kinds work together like a bad orchestra; where advertisements posted left and right try to convince you of what to think or buy.
+I grew up in New York City where people and bikers and cars zoom by you in a hurry; where sounds of all kinds perform like a bad orchestra; where advertisements posted left and right try to convince you of what to think or buy.

 Whenever I left the city as a kid I noticed I felt different.
 Happier.
 More curious.
 At ease.
 More connective with others.